 website | location: Mosier | 8450 US 30 | size: ~2,000 cases/year

 The winery: Idiot’s Grace is an organic farm making some of the best Oregon wines from the eastern part of the state.
-Their vineyards are nestled in the Columbia River Gorge AVA and features huge cherry and other fruit trees alongside grapes.
+Their vineyards are nestled in the Columbia River Gorge AVA and feature huge cherry and other fruit trees alongside grapes.
 Their tiny tasting room is modern, with floor-to-ceiling windows overlooking the farm.
 If you’re lucky, they’ll be serving homemade jams and nibbles and their winery dog will be napping in the sun.

 The wine: They’re famous for their Columbia Gorge Cabernet Franc.
-This inky red wine is fragrant, but elegant in true French style.
+This inky red wine is fragrant but elegant in true French style.
 Plus since it’s in the Gorge’s warmer climate, it’s heavier than the pinot noirs common in the Willamette Valley area.

 Antiquum Farm Juel Willamette Valley Pinot Noir